 Architecture & Design of Hawa Mahal

 Keeping in line with other famous landmarks of the city, which is aptly tagged as the ‘Pink City’, this monument was built with red and pink sandstones.
-Maharaja Sawai Pratap Singh’s devotion towards Lord Krishna is manifested from the design of the structure of the palace that resembles the crown of the Lord.
+Maharaja Sawai Pratap Singh’s devotion toward Lord Krishna is manifested in the design of the structure of the palace that resembles the crown of the Lord.
 Although not exactly a palace, it looks like one from the street.
 The façade of the building intricately carved with beautiful motifs is cognate to that of the honeycomb of a beehive.
 Several potholes of the structure each having small lattice windows, chiselled sandstone grill and decorated domes give the building a look of a mass of semi-octagonal bays.
 There are a total of 953 elaborately carved jharokhas or windows, some of which are made of wood.
-These jharokhas were build in such a manner that air circulates naturally through them creating Venturi effect (doctor breeze) thus air conditioning the entire structure during the hot summers.
+These jharokhas were built in such a manner that air circulates naturally through them creating the Venturi effect (doctor breeze) thus air conditioning the entire structure during the hot summers.
 Each jharokha has a small chamber where one can sit and view the street.
-Fountains at the middle of each chamber complimented well with the light wind flowing through the jharokhas thus enhancing the cooling effect of the chambers.
+Fountains in the middle of each chamber complemented well the light wind flowing through the jharokhas thus enhancing the cooling effect of the chambers.